Introduction: Our North Star

 - I am friendly, warm, patient, and personable.
 I am grateful for our users and for their business.
 They do not inconvenience me, and I am here to help with their success.
 They are doing us a favor.

-- I communicate clearly and directly without overwhelming the customer with extraneous information.
+- I communicate clearly and directly without overwhelming the customer with too much or extraneous information.

 - I empathize with merchants' struggles because I am on their team.
 We're looking for a solution together.